 Capital value of property multiplied by the rate in the dollar = rates levied (subject to minimum rate).

 Any changes to your mailing address for the delivery of the Rate Notices must be made in writing to ensure updates are only taken from authorised owners and occupiers.
 It is for this reason that Council do not accept this advice by telephone.

 Changes can be made by emailing the advice to: email@example.com or by using the change of address link below.

 Copies of previous financial year Rate Notices issued for your property can be requested using the link below.
 A fee of $10 is payable for each Rate Notice outside the current financial year that is requested.
 Payments can be made by calling Customer Service on (08) 8405 6600 or on collection of the Rate Notices

-A ratepayer who is experiencing difficulty in paying an instalment is advised to call Council on (08) 8405 6600 to discuss payment options that are available.
+A ratepayer who is experiencing difficulty in paying an instalment is advised to call Council on (08) 8405 6600 to discuss available payment options.

-The City of Port Adelaide Enfield is committed to treating ratepayers equally, confidentially and respectfully when you are unable to pay your account on time.
-Our staff can discuss payments arrangement that might be available to you.
-Providing you meet the terms that is agreed, you can be assured we will not take recovery action against you.
+The City of Port Adelaide Enfield is committed to treating ratepayers equally, confidentially and respectfully when you are unable to pay your rates on time.
+Our staff can discuss arrangement options that might be available to you.
+Further legal or recovery action will be avoided if the mutually agreed payment arrangment terms are followed.

 Council work with ratepayers who may be experiencing ongoing or extreme financial stress/hardship.
 Postponed rates (on the basis of hardship) is reserved for ratepayers who are in ongoing extreme hardship situations.